Skip advert

 If you’re unlucky, excess soot may have damaged the DPF beyond repair.
 If this is the case, it will have to be replaced, which can cost as much as £2,000 or more.
 Shopping around for an aftermarket DPF could save you some money, however.

-As mentioned above, all diesel cars produced from 2009 on will have a DPF, while larger cars and trucks may have needed one fitted much earlier to comply with 2004’s ‘Euro 4’ emissions targets.
+All diesel cars produced from 2009 on will have a DPF, while larger cars and trucks may have needed one fitted much earlier to comply with 2004’s ‘Euro 4’ emissions targets.
 If you’re not sure, you can find out if your car has a DPF by looking in the handbook.
 If your car requires an oil with a low ash content, that can also signify that it has a DPF.

-All VW Group 1.6-litre diesels produced before 2009 have a DPF, including any Skoda Greenline models.
+All Volkswagen Group 1.6-litre diesels produced before 2009 have a DPF, including any Skoda Greenline models.
 Volvos produced after 2006 will almost certainly have a DPF, and all Land Rovers from 2010 (including the Range Rover Evoque) have them.
 All 1.6-litre and 2.0-litre Ford TDCi engines also have a DPF, as do the majority of Kia diesels built from 2008.

 Should I consider DPF removal?